How to Integrate Applications

 There are notes below the input fields, so proceed with the input while referring to them.

-Step 4: Turn on the Trigger Button and Verify the Integration between Gmail and Trello
+Step 4: Turn ON the Trigger Button and Verify the Integration between Gmail and Trello

-Finally, click "Turn on Trigger" to complete the automation settings.
+Finally, click "Turn ON Trigger" to complete the automation settings.

-Check if the flow bot starts correctly.
+Verify that the flow bot is activated correctly.

 Other Automation Examples Using Gmail and Trello